Wharton Climate Center

 A Brief History

 Recognizing the emerging needs of its students and society at large, Wharton unified several of its existing centers, each with an extensive history of expertise in environmental, social, and governance topics, to form the ESG Initiative on July 1, 2022.
-Formerly known as The Wharton Risk Management and Decision Processes Center, The Climate Center brings more than 37 years of academic rigor and research, ranging from climate change, to energy markets, to disaster risk financing and reduction strategies.
+Formerly known as The Wharton Risk Management and Decision Processes Center, the Wharton Climate Center brings more than 37 years of academic rigor and research, ranging from climate change, to energy markets, to disaster risk financing and reduction strategies.

-As we build the integrated ESG Initiative website, please refer to the Climate Center’s former website here »
+As we build the integrated ESG Initiative website, please refer to the Wharton Climate Center’s former website here »